 - Place all of the ingredients, except the flavouring, into a large, heavy bottomed pan & add a sugar thermometer

 - Gently heat the mixture until the butter has melted & the sugar has dissolved

 - Bring the mixture to the boil & continue to boil for about 10 – 15 minutes until it reaches 116°C on the sugar thermometer

 - Once reached, immediately remove from the heat & leave to stand for 5 – 10 minutes until the mixture has cooled to 110°C on the sugar thermometer

 - Continue to beat the mixture until the temperature drops to 60°C

-- Pour into a large square silicone mold (or any shaped molds) & leave to set before cutting
+- Pour into a large square silicone mould (or any shaped moulds) & leave to set before cutting